w2k8/linksys_wrt54g_v7/README.md

 ```

 Now make changes in the file with the name Unauthorized.htm.
-Becouse we have extracted the files from the firmware with dd and we are writing the file back into the firmware with dd, the file size of the file must be exact the same. so play around with some characters te make sure the bytes are the same.
+> **Note:** Becouse we have extracted the files from the firmware with dd and we are writing the file back into the firmware with dd, the file size of the file must be exact the same. so play around with some characters te make sure the bytes are the same.

 ```
 $ zcat Unauthorized.htm.gz